getfem/getfem/doc/sphinx/source/userdoc/model.rst

 In this case, the matrix term is added in the rows corresponding to the variable ``varname1`` and the columns corresponding to the variable ``varname2``.
-The boolean being the third parameter is to declare if the term is symmetric or not.
+The boolean being the third parameter is to declare whether the term is symmetric or not.
 If it is symmetric and if the two variables are different then the assembly procedure adds the corresponding term AND its transpose.
 The number of terms is arbitrary.
-For each term declared, the brick have to fill the corresponding right hand side vector (parameter ``vecl`` of ``asm_real_tangent_terms`` above) or/and the matrix term (parameter ``matl`` of ``asm_real_tangent_terms``) depending on the declaration of the term.
+For each term declared, the brick has to fill the corresponding right hand side vector (parameter ``vecl`` of ``asm_real_tangent_terms`` above) or/and the matrix term (parameter ``matl`` of ``asm_real_tangent_terms``) depending on the declaration of the term.
 Note that for nonlinear bricks, both the matrix and